 The leaders of the Summit Park Homeowners Association are also trying to make their neighborhood safer by establishing a fund to maintain their existing firebreaks.
 But they are running into resistance from some homeowners.
 Their hope is to raise funds by making their HOA dues mandatory.
 As proposed, the fee would be $50 per year, which seems like a small price to pay for the peace of mind that comes with wildfire prevention.

 Ten years ago, Summit Park was praised for its community-wide fire prevention efforts that included public education, removal of deadwood and clearing branches away from structures.
-The neighborhood also applied for and received funding to establish a fire break along its borders.
-At the time Summit Park was heralded as a "Firewise Community."

 We are hoping that residents come around again and support their leaders' efforts to be proactive before the summer heat and wildfire worries return.